 How Powerful is Artificial Intelligence (AI)?

-Graphics Processing Units (GPUs) are really powerful tools that can accelerate computing for AI models.
+Graphics Processing Units (GPUs) are powerful tools that can accelerate computing for AI models.
 Right now, AI is especially good at complex tasks that it’s given because it does these tasks well and quickly.
 But AI hasn’t reached its peak yet; we’re still a few years away from that point.

 You learned about who uses Artificial Intelligence.
 Now what?